Do Car Crashes Cause Closed-Head or Open-Head Injuries?

 Making Sure You Get the Care You Need

 Getting the medical care you need is not as simple as just going to a doctor.
 There are issues of insurance coverage and other complications that may make recovery difficult.
-This is where the dedicated Seattle car crash injury attorneys at Hardwick & Pendergast, P.S., come in.
+This is where the dedicated Seattle car crash attorneys at Hardwick & Pendergast, P.S., come in.

 If your injuries are the result of another driver’s negligent or reckless actions, whether it was speeding or distracted driving, you may be entitled to compensation.
 We can listen to your story and determine whether you have a valid case.
 For a free consultation, contact us today.